Monday, May 29, 2017

 Vietnamese Ca Phe

 A friend reminded us to look out for egg coffee in Hanoi.
-We soon found a coffee/tea outlet cum restaurant just a short distance from our hotel serving this unique concoction.
+We soon found a coffee/tea outlet cum restaurant just a short distance from our hotel which served this unique concoction.
 Without hesitation, we immediately went in and placed an order.
 It took the girl a solid 10 minutes to prepare the drink.
-It was frothy, creamy and custardly.
+It was frothy and creamy.
 It was mildly sweet and juxtaposed with the mild bitter taste of coffee!
 A unique coffee experience!

 We learnt from the local guide for our City Tour that the correct spelling in Vietnamese for Coffee is Ca Phe.